-We are excited to use the latest technology to provide expanded access, improved communication and cost savings for our stockholders and the Company while providing stockholders the same rights and opportunities to participate as they would have at an in-person meeting.
+We wish to provide expanded access, improved communication and cost savings for our stockholders and the Company while providing stockholders the same rights and opportunities to participate as they would have at an in-person meeting.
 We believe the virtual meeting format enables increased stockholder attendance and participation because stockholders can participate from any location around the world.
 We believe that hosting a virtual meeting is in the best interest of the Company and its stockholders.